Prerna13anand/educational-app-frontend/README.md

 # AI-Powered Educational Companion App

-This repository contains the frontend for a full-stack mobile application built with React Native (Expo).
+This is a full-stack mobile application built with React Native (Expo) and a Node.js backend.
 The app serves as an AI-powered educational companion that enhances the learning experience from YouTube videos by linking video content directly with relevant NCERT textbook concepts.

-The backend for this project can be found in its own repository: https://github.com/Prerna13anand/educational-app-frontend.git
+The backend for this project can be found in its own repository: [Link to your backend GitHub repo]

 ## Features

-- **Dynamic Home Screen**: Displays a random selection of "Top Videos" and horizontally scrollable, channel-wise sections.
+- **Dynamic Home Screen**: Displays a random selection of "Top Videos" and horizontally scrollable, channel-wise sections populated dynamically from a live database.
 - **YouTube Video Player**: A dedicated screen to play selected videos.
 - **AI Concept Mapping**: Fetches the transcript of a YouTube video and uses the Google Gemini API to generate relevant educational concepts.
 - **Live Backend**: The application is connected to a live Node.js backend hosted on Render.